mitild/ita-wiki/README.md

 - We have a daily at 9.00AM everyday and it is mandatary to assist.
 - We have a sprint planning once each two weeks, preferably on mondays.
 - We have a sprint review (retro) once each two weeks, preferably on thursdays.
-- The project requires a dedication of 15~25 hours.

-IMPORTANT: If you cannot dedicate enough time, nor be on the meetings, please reach out to the project lead.

 ### Frontend and Backend

-Our project is divided into two main areas: frontend and backend development.
-Depending on your itinerary specialization you will be working on one or the other.
-Fullstack profiles are also welcome.

 Use **Node 18**.